The dry cleaning alterations and laundry company.

 If you rub a stain with a napkin dipped in water or soda water, it breaks the fibers and causes color loss, or crocking.
 This home remedy may appear to help, but most of the time, it simply ruins a very expensive piece of your clothing.
 Also using restaurant white napkins to dab a stain will ultimately cause color loss as the bleach that these napkins have been cleaned will react with your clothes on contact.

 Wedding gown preservation is a three-part process that ensures your gown is there for future generations.
 Essentially it consists of professional cleaning, hand finishing, and storage box preservation.
+The Wedding Preservation box is made out of acid free cardboard and acid free tissue paper.
+Boxes should be stored in a suitable dry area away from direct sunlight and moisture.

 Most brides typically commission their wedding gowns, veils, and headpieces to us.
 You may also want to include such keepsakes as your garter, gloves, handkerchief, slip, and other accessories.
 Please keep in mind items such as jewelry that may contain plastic or metals will not boxed with gown.